 At the heart of Soka humanism lies the ideal of the sanctity of life and the empowerment of the individual.
 War, environmental degradation, poverty and nuclear armament strip away the rights and dignity of the individual.

-President Ikeda’s commitment to peace grows from his experience as a young teenager of World War II.
-His interactions with second Soka Gakkai president Josei Toda in the aftermath of the war helped shape his antiwar sentiments into a philosophy that supports a multifaceted peace movement.
-What sustains President Ikeda’s energetic engagement is his belief in the sanctity of life and the creative potential of individual human beings, and his faith in the power of dialogue to bridge the distances between people.
+Daisaku Ikeda’s commitment to peace grows from his experience as a young teenager of World War II.
+His interactions with second Soka Gakkai president Josei Toda in the aftermath of the war helped shape his anti war sentiments into a philosophy that supports a multifaceted peace movement.
+What sustains Ikeda’s energetic engagement is his belief in the sanctity of life and the creative potential of individual human beings, and his faith in the power of dialogue to bridge the distances between people.

-Since 1983, every year, SGI President Daisaku Ikeda publishes a peace proposal which explores the interrelation between core humanistic concepts and the diverse challenges global society faces in the effort to realize peace and human security.
-In addition, he has also made proposals touching on issues such as education reform, the environment, the United Nations and nuclear abolition.
+Since 1983, every year, Ikeda authors a peace proposal which explores the interrelation between core humanistic concepts and the diverse challenges global society faces in the effort to realize peace and human security.
+In addition, he has also made proposals touching on issues such as education reform, the environment, and the United Nations.

 A unique feature of the Peace Proposals is that they emphasize the importance and role of individual action in resolving global issues.